 If gender plays such a dynamic role on courses, especially in establishing a group culture, why not segregate all courses?
 Christina says, “As you get older, it’s more important to integrate to find where you fit in with mixed gender.”
 On our upcoming all-female Youth Venture course, the staff members will be one male and one female.
 Ella, the female instructor for this course, looks at it as an opportunity “to model a solid, non-gender based relationship between a man and a woman.”

 Ella has a personal passion for getting women outside and raised $9,000 for the Gruffie Scholarship in the last year.
 The Gruffie Scholarship is an Outward Bound Scholarship whose purpose is to make it financially easier to get young women on course.
 Ella was drawn to fundraising for the scholarship, “Not because I believe that girls need to be out here more than boys, but because they are not and they need more encouragement.”
-This need for more encouragement, she believes, comes from a long history of cultural rites of passage for young men going into the wilderness.
-“Wilderness rites-of-passage” is seen by many cultures as part of a young man’s life, but not a young woman’s,” says Ella.
-“In those scenarios, it is incredibly valuable to have a female space.
+This need for more encouragement, she believes, comes from a long history of cultural rights of passage for young men going into the wilderness.
+“Wilderness rites-of-passage” are seen by many cultures as part of a young man’s life, but not a young woman’s,” says Ella.
+“In those scenarios it is incredibly valuable to have a female space.
 It becomes less about the physical ability and more about the ability to focus on the other elements of being out in the wilderness.”

 This personal growth that Ella speaks of is part of what we call “teaching through the mountains, not for the mountains.”
 While the lessons the mountains can teach us about ourselves, such as vulnerability and compassion, are necessary for everyone, they are seldom easy to learn.
 These lessons can be made even more challenging to learn by the nature of the pursuit.
 It is exciting to have opportunities that make it easier for populations, such as the young Trail Whales, to feel comfortable making the step to get on course.